Degree Seeking Students

 The requirements and procedures differ depending upon the degree programme.
 More information is available on the pages of the individual degree programmes.

 Please note that you must have sufficient German language skills, both spoken and written.
-At the link, you will find an overview of the required language skills.
+Please check the overview of the required language skills and accepted certificates.

 Degree-seeking international students are requested to find out about requirements and application procedures exclusively through the Student Administration Office and General Student Advisory Service.
 Please contact the person at this office who is responsible for the degree programme you are interested in.